Home

 tour countries: Bosnia and Herzegovina, Croatia, Montenegro

-tour destinations: Blagaj, Budva, Dubovac, Dubrovnik, Klis, Kotor, Kravica, Međugorje, Mogorjelo, Mostar, Nehaj, Omiš, Perast, Počitelj, Radimlja, Rijeka, Sokolac, Split, Stolac, Trebinje, Trogir, Tvrdoš, Vjetrenica, Zadar, Zavala, Šibenik
+tour destinations: Blagaj, Budva, Dubovac, Dubrovnik, Klis, Kotor, Kravica, Međugorje, Mogorjelo, Mostar, Nehaj, Omiš, Perast, Počitelj, Radimlja, Rijeka, Split, Stolac, Trebinje, Trogir, Tvrdoš, Vjetrenica, Zadar, Zavala, Šibenik

 We invite you to explore 3 Balkans countries, Croatia, Bosnia-Herzegovina, and Montenegro, by all seasons 15 days Balkans road trip, and discover main attractions in each country, passing by beautiful coastal line and scenic roads, see castles and fortresses, admire Venetian and medieval towns, visit monasteries and UNESCO sites.
 This Balkans road trip waiting you!